janspoerer/janspoerer.github.io/secondbrain.markdown

 ### Do Not Over-engineer Your Second Brain
 While no second brain requires a classical folder structure, it still might be useful to at least give your second brain a minimal bit of rigid structure. **Links between notes** will still always be the most important structuring mechanism.

-So first of all: **do not over-engineer this!** You will probably notice that links between notes already provide 10x better structure than any note-taking approach that you have used to far, even without any additional structure.
+So first of all: **do not over-engineer this!** You will probably notice that links between notes already provide 10x better structure than any note-taking approach that you have used so far, even without any additional structure.

 If you do would like to get a little bit more advanced, I recommend the PARA method by [[Tiago Forte]].
 Check [this link](https://fortelabs.co/blog/para/).
 PARA will, at the very minimum, require you to drag and drop each new note into one of four different folders.
 That's an acceptable effort.

 PARA divides your notes into `1_PROJECTS`, `2_AREAS`, `3_RESOURCES`, and `4_ARCHIVE`.
-Check the link mentioned in the previous paragraph, and here is my own interpretation.
+Check the link mentioned in the previous paragraph, and here comes my own interpretation.

 ### How I Use PARA